 - If there are openings in Centinela Valley Union High School District, you will be given priority.

-UCLA STEM+C3 is an innovative teacher residency program that integrates both a secondary single subject credential in math or science and a supplementary authorization in computer science.
+The Centinela Valley STEM+CS (STEM+ C3) teacher residency program integrates both a secondary single subject credential in math or science and a supplementary authorization in computer science.
 Our approach to computer science is grounded in social justice and equity as we strive to disrupt dominant notions of neutrality in both STEM and CS fields.
 Instead, we engage in critical analysis of our world through a humanizing lens within the CS and STEM fields.

-These goals are grounded in a foundation of critical analysis of computer science and technology in our society with the focus on having our participants, including the K-12 students we work with, be critical consumers as well as creators and innovators of technology toward the public good.
+These residencies critically analyze computer science and technology in our society with the focus on having our participants, including the K-12 students we work with, be critical consumers, creators, and innovators of technology for the public good.